tsmatz/tensorflow-tensorrt-python/README.md

 sudo apt-get install python3-libnvinfer-dev=8.0.1-1+cuda11.3
 ```

-> Note : The following command will show all dependecies.<br>
+> Note : The following command will show all dependecies for TensorRT installation.<br>
 > ```sudo apt-get install tensorrt=8.0.1.6-1+cuda11.3```

 11. Verify the TensorRT installation as follows.
-(Especially, check version of installed libraries.)
+(Especially, check if the correct version of libraries are installed.)

 ```bash
 dpkg -l | grep TensorRT